 The Clark staff is committed to providing a safe and disciplined learning environment.
 Meetings are held with the safety committee to look at areas of concern.
-All staff are empowered to share their concerns with the administration and/or maintenance staff within the building.
+Staff are encouraged to share their concerns with the administration and/or maintenance staff within the building.
 In analyzing the current system at Clark, the following are in place:

-- Community-wide emergency alert system, which uses universal language to direct students and staff during an emergency situation

-- Specialized system to alert administration to areas of concern.

-- Key lock entry system with staff ID entry cards

-- Safe Visitor

-- Emergency drills on a regular basis

-- Student handbook containing rules and regulations contained within agendas.

-- High level of proactive teacher and staff presence throughout the building during the school day

-- Revised exit and entrance procedures

-- Bullying assembly for all grade levels

-- Grade level expectation assemblies

-- Police presence daily
+- Community-wide emergency alert system, which uses universal language to direct students and staff during an emergency situation - Specialized system to alert administration to areas of concern. - Key lock entry system with staff ID entry cards - Safe Visitor - Emergency drills on a regular basis - Student handbook containing rules and regulations contained within agendas. - High level of proactive teacher and staff presence throughout the building during the school day - Revised exit and entrance procedures - Bullying assembly for all grade levels - Grade level expectation assemblies - Police presence daily - There are plexiglass shields in the front office - Backpacks are permitted to be carried from class to class to discourage lengthy hall visits - Extra cleaning supplies are provided to each classroom - Classroom doors are encouraged to be left open to improve airflow - Seating charts are socially distanced as possible - Seats are assigned at lunch and in class - Students eat lunch in their classrooms (computers, PE, band, choir, etc. eat in the cafeteria but socially distanced) - Kitchen staff thoroughly disinfect desktops and tables upon the conclusion of lunch - All students and staff are required to wear masks in the hallways and classrooms - Assigned seats on the bus